DubiousCactus/metabatch/README.md

 - `pytorch`

-Look at the example above for an idea or how to use `TaskLoader` with `TaskSet`, or go through the examples in `examples/`.
+Look at the example above for an idea or how to use `TaskLoader` with `TaskSet`, or go through the examples in `examples/` (**TODO**).

 ## Advantages

-- MetaBatch allows for efficient task creation and batching during training, resulting in faster training times.
+- MetaBatch allows for efficient task creation and batching during training, resulting in more task variations since you are no longer limited to precomputed tasks.
-- Our approach provides more task diversity due to online task creation and is easy to use.
+- Reduces boilerplate needed to precompute and load tasks.

-MetaBatch is a micro-framework for meta-learning in PyTorch that provides convenient tools for faster meta-training.
+MetaBatch is a micro-framework for meta-learning in PyTorch that provides convenient tools for (potentially faster) meta-training.
 It simplifies the task creation process and allows for efficient batching, making it a useful tool for researchers and engineers working on meta-learning projects.

 ## How much faster?